Skip to content

 Western grey kangaroo, Kangaroo Island, South Australia

 Set off the shores of the South Australia city of Adelaide in the Great Australian Bight, the place to see kangaroos in the wild is on the eponymously named Kangaroo Island.
-I suggest making your home at the quaint farmhouse of the Stranraer Homestead for a few days, to allow ample time to see the wildlife.
-You can also soak up the views of granite boulders that line the shores and the raging Antarctic Ocean that lies beyond.
+I suggest making your home at the quaint, Tuscan villa-inspired Providence Guest House for a few days, which will give you ample time to see the wildlife.
+While here, you can soak up the views of granite boulders that line the shores and the raging Antarctic Ocean that lies beyond.

 From the kangaroos themselves to the seals and sea lions that reside on wild beaches, the wildlife here lives as nature intended.
 The kangaroos won’t come hopping up to you waiting to be fed as you might find in other places in Australia.
 The best way to experience the local wildlife is a tour of Kangaroo Island that starts at the subtly glowing light of early dawn or as the day slowly fades into dusk.